-For example, when Jesus was teaching about his second coming during the Olivet Discourse, he challenged his followers to learn the lesson of the fig tree.
-He told them that as soon as one sees the new leaves coming, they know that summer is near.
+For example, when Jesus was teaching about his second coming, he challenged his followers to learn the lesson of the fig tree.
+As soon as one sees the new leaves coming, they know that summer is near.
 He then says, "Even so, when you see all these things, you know that it is near, right at the door.
 Truly I tell you, this generation will certainly not pass away until all these things have happened" (Matthew 24:33-34).
-Although Craig Keener states that the "all these things "refers to the "desolation of the temple,"53 a more natural interpretation of the passage flowing from the preceding context suggests "all these things" includes Jesus' second coming and all it entails.
+Although Craig Keener states that the "all these things" refers only to the "desolation of the temple,"53 a more natural interpretation of the passage flowing from the preceding context suggests that "all these things" includes Jesus' second coming and all that it entails.
 However, it has been 2000 years and Jesus has still not returned.
 How do we explain this?
-William Barclay says "Few passages confront us with greater difficulties than this."54 However. the answer is more easily understood by viewing this as dramatic language.
-The real message is not the precise meaning of the dramatic sentence that seems to outline the sequence of Jesus' second coming but a stress on the certainty of Jesus's return to the earth.
-The dramatic language seems to stress time.
-The real point is the certainty of Jesus' return.
+William Barclay says "Few passages confront us with greater difficulties than this."54 However, the answer is more easily understood by viewing this statement as dramatic language.
+The real message is not the precise meaning of the dramatic sentence which seems to outline a sequence of events related to the second coming of Jesus but a stress on the certainty of Jesus's return to the earth.

 Jesus makes another startling statement in Luke 12:49-51: "I have come to bring fire on the earth, and how I wish it were already kindled! . . .
 Do you think I came to bring peace on earth?
 No, I tell you, but division."
 On the surface, it appears that Jesus was wanting to disrupt the peace on the earth by bringing some kind of destructive fire.
-The great French theologian Frederick Godet denies that this is the fire of the Holy Spirit as some of the fathers believed p.
-589 54 William Barclay, The Gospel of Matthew, Revised Edition, Volume 2, in The Daily Study Bible Series (Philadelphia: The Westminster Press, 1975) p.
-314 but sees it as "spiritual excitement."55 However, when one views this through lens of dramatic language, this is simply an example of Jesus urging people to be prepared for the trouble they are going to face in the future.
+The great French theologian Frederick Godet denies that this is the fire of the Holy Spirit as some of the fathers believed but sees it as "spiritual excitement."
+However, when one

-53 Craig Keener, A Commentary on the Gospel of Matthew, (Grand Rapids, Michigan: William B. Eerdmans Publishing Company, 1999) p.
-589
+Craig Keener, A Commentary on the Gospel of Matthew, (Grand Rapids, Michigan: William B. Eerdmans Publishing Company, 1999) p.
+589 views this through lens of dramatic language, this is simply an example of Jesus urging people to be prepared for the trouble they are going to face in the future.